FBX Quick Help

 - Opacity – slide this to reduce the opacity of the webcam window.
 If you want to appear in the recording, but not too much.

-FBX lets you save any part of a movie as a short clip, or a GIF file.
+FBX lets you save any part of a movie as a short clip.

 How to save a clip from a movie